Global Medical Cart Market Expected to reach a high CAGR of 14% By 2026: DataM Intelligence

 The Asia Pacific is expected to witness profitable growth as manufacturers in this region are focusing on developing high efficiency at low-cost devices.

-Also, due to low costs of labor and raw materials, global players are investing in local companies.
+Also, due to the low costs of labor and raw materials, global players are investing in local companies.
 Moreover, the increasing burden of medical emergency and trauma on hospitals is another factor impacting the growth of the market.
 According to the World Health Organization (WHO), 2018, over 100,000 people in India suffer from burns every year.

 Companies are adopting strategies such as mergers and acquisitions, product innovation, partnerships, and regional expansion to stand out as strong competitors in the market.